GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 This solution deidentify sensitive data by using data flow and DLP API.
 Some example use cases:

 Example:1 (Fully Structure using DLP Table Object)
-A csv file containing columns like 'user_id' , 'password', 'account_number', 'credit_card_number' etc, this program can be used to deidentify all or subset of the columns.
+A CSV file containing columns like 'user_id' , 'password', 'account_number', 'credit_card_number' etc, this program can be used to deidentify all or subset of the columns.
 Example:2 (Semi Structured Data)
-A CSV file contaiing fields like 'comments' that may contain sensitive information like phone_number ("Please update my phone number to <num>") this program can be used to inspect and deidentify.
+A CSV file containing fields like 'comments' that may contain sensitive information like phone_number ("Please update my phone number to <num>") this program can be used to inspect and deidentify.
 Example:3 (Non Structured Data)
 A text file containing free text blobs (Chat logs for example)